-Spiced cubes of intensely golden-and-crispy-outside, sweet-and-creamy-inside roasted sweet potatoes, a hearty mashed black bean and zucchini filling, and a shower of melty cheese, these filling tacos are here to appease meat-eaters and vegetarians alike.
+- Great for Vegetarians AND Meat-Lovers.
+Spiced cubes of intensely golden-and-crispy-outside, sweet-and-creamy-inside roasted sweet potatoes, a hearty mashed black bean and zucchini filling, and a shower of melty cheese make these hearty tacos appealing to vegetarians and meat eaters alike (Cauliflower Tacos are too).

 How to Make The Best Vegetarian Tacos